beginning of content

 Living with social anxiety disorder

-If you have social anxiety disorder, fear of being humiliated or judged can cause you to avoid or limit social situations.
+If you have social anxiety disorder, fear of being embarrassed or judged can impact your life.
+You may avoid social situations and events.
 This can:

-There are ways you can manage your social anxiety and aid your recovery.
-You can:
+There are ways you can manage your social anxiety.

-If you have social anxiety disorder, you may be at higher risk of:
+If you have social anxiety disorder, you may be at higher risk of other mental health problems such as:

 Resources and support